paulfaid/MWNZ_Dart/README.md

 ## Things worth considering.

+Performance/reliability
+ - No experience with how performant or reliable Dart is in this style of application.

 Tests
  - The included tests are some minimal integration tests.
 These should really use a mocked backend service.
- - Adding some unit tests would require spreading the handler implementaion across some small testable functions.
+ - Adding unit tests would require separating the handler implementaion across some small testable functions/classes.